What to do and where to stay in Sri Lanka?

 This blog post going to serve you as a guideline to find a solution to the question “what to do and where to stay in Sri Lanka?”.
 This article is a little bit longer than most of my previous articles because I want to give you a full picture of this key phrase “what to do and where to stay in Sri Lanka“.

-This is a type of question I get often from my readers and I answer very to question like this and some other forms of this question that we are getting are “What can we do in Sri Lanka?”, “where should we travel to on our Sri Lanka holiday?”, “What do we see on our Sri Lank trip”.
+This is a type of question I get often from my readers and I answer very to question like this and some other forms of this question that we are getting are “What can we do in Sri Lanka?”, “where should we travel to on our Sri Lanka holiday?”, “What do we see on our Sri Lanka trip”.

 I want to write a comprehensive article to answer all these questions that’s why this article going to be longer than most average blog posts.
 In order to give you a clear picture on “what to do and where to stay in Sri Lanka”, I’m going to include it in a 10 days Sri Lanka trip and discuss all the places, activities and places to stay parallel to the proceedings of the tour.

-If it is a 10 days tour as per my opinion it should include beaches, Sri Lanka jungle tour to explore a wildlife reserve, rain forest, a bit of adventure (optional), cultural and historical monument as well as Sri Lankan Rockies.
-I’m mainly concentrating on western, southern Sri Lanka as well as hill country and cultural triangle.
+If it is a 10 days tour, as per my opinion it should include beaches, Sri Lanka jungle tour to explore a wildlife reserve, rain forest, a bit of adventure (optional), cultural and historical monument as well as Sri Lankan Rockies.
+I’m mainly concentrating on western, southern Sri Lanka as well as hill country and cultural triangle cities.
 I had been to those places many times and have a very good knowledge of those places, but I have not much experience travelling to northern Sri Lanka.
 Therefore, I’m going to leave it completely from this guide.